praghubanshi12/movie-management-project/README.md

 * **API Link** : (PUT) http://localhost:8000/movies.php/{id}
   * **Description** :
-    * This is a PUT Request, of type JSON
+    * This is a PUT Request, of headers Content-type JSON
     * The "id" path variable in the url represents the line number of the record, to be updated in csv file.
     * The "id" is fetched from the GET request of http://localhost:8000/movies.php
     * **Request Body** :